Chinese President Xi clears way for third term in office at party meeting - ExBulletin

 Chinese President Xi clears way for third term in office at party meeting

+Chinese leader Xi Jinping appears to be laying groundwork for third term in power as senior almighty Communist Party officials meet in Beijing this week

-BEIJING (AP) Chinese leader Xi Jinping appears to be laying the groundwork for a third term in power as senior officials of the almighty Communist Party meet this week in Beijing.
+BEIJING – Chinese leader Xi Jinping appears to be laying the groundwork for a third term in office as senior officials of the almighty Communist Party meet this week in Beijing.

 The state-run Xinhua News Agency said the Xi Party chairman and general secretary released a draft resolution on the party’s main achievements and historical experience during the central committee plenary session that opened on Monday.